Proven Ways to Make your Content More Viral

-Mentioning, referencing, or using citations of authoritative resources in your posts not only lends credibility and trust to your content but also sends “authority” signals to Google for SEO as well as instills the trust of your audience.
+Mentioning, referencing, or using citations of authoritative resources in your posts not only lends credibility and trust to your content but also sends “authority” signals to Google for SEO and instills your audience’s trust.
 Both of which lead to more shares and more traffic.

-Furthermore, mentioning and then notifying “influencers” in your niche of the post/tweet, etc can, on occasion, result in them sharing or re-tweeting the content with their audience, thus increasing the chances of virility.
+Furthermore, mentioning and then notifying “influencers” in your niche of the post/tweet, etc can occasionally result in them sharing or re-tweeting the content with their audience, thus increasing the chances of virility.

 Sometimes it’s as simple as an “ask”

 Include a personal call to action (CTA) at the beginning and end of your posts.
 If possible, try to make it personal and appeal to emotion or a sense of community.